|Co-Presidents||Hannah Lyons & Pablo Santana|

-Immigrant families represent the fastest growing segment of the U.S. population; one in every four children (~ 18.4 million children) lives in an immigrant family.
-Immigrant children and their families face a variety of challenges to their health and well-being, including poverty, lack of health insurance, substandard housing and language barriers (Source 1 : AAP).
-Thirty percent of immigrant children are poor vs. 19% of children with US-born parents.
-For Mexican and Central American immigrant families, the poverty rate is almost 40%.
-And immigrant families qualify for fewer safety-net programs such as SNAP (food stamps), compounding the stress of their low-wages (Source 3).
-Common health problems among these patients include anxiety, depression, adjustment reactions, trauma and effects on the family depending on their past experiences (Source 2: AFP).
-In addition, immigrants are particularly vulnerable because they may not speak English, are often separated from loved ones, and may not understand the laws of the United States.
-For these reasons, immigrant victims of domestic violence have difficulty finding resources in the community.
-As future providers, it is important that we are connected to local resources and educated about this vulnerable population in order to sufficiently advocate for these families in our community.
+Immigrant families represent the fastest-growing segment of the U.S. population; one in every four children (~ 18.4 million children) lives in an immigrant family.
+Immigrant children and their families face a variety of challenges to their health and well-being, including poverty, lack of health insurance, low educational attainment, substandard housing and language barriers.
+As future providers, it is important that we are connected to local resources and educated about this vulnerable population in order to sufficiently advocate for the families in our community.